Usanga41/My-Projects-/README.md

 );

 -- Step 4: Load Data from CSV Files
--- Note: You would typically use a tool to import the CSV files directly.
--- Here, I'm providing the SQL syntax for reference if you were to use `LOAD DATA INFILE`.
+-- Here, I'm providing the SQL syntax for reference using `LOAD DATA INFILE`.

--- Load Orders Data (assuming file is accessible)
+-- Load Orders Data
-LOAD DATA INFILE '/path/to/orders.csv'
+LOAD DATA INFILE '/orders.csv'
 INTO TABLE orders
 FIELDS TERMINATED BY ','
 ENCLOSED BY '"'